userfriendly/SocialUserBundle/Resources/doc/installation_and_configuration.md

 ## Prerequisites

-This version of the bundle requires Symfony 2.2 or higher.
+The master version of the bundle requires Symfony 3.1 or higher.
+For Symfony 2.4 or higher, use the sf2.4 branch.

 ## Installation